 Members of the community had opposed the mining site since the 1990s, but after OceanaGold began commercial production as an open-pit operation in 2013, villagers have complained about the lack of safe drinking water, polluted surface water, and the loss of more and more land.
 “They said it would have a positive impact on the community but it only made things worse,” Simongo said.

 In June 2019, the company’s 25-year licence expired.
-OceanaGold told VICE News it had permission from the Department of Natural Resources and the Mines and Geosciences Bureau to continue operating legally during the waiting period.
+OceanaGold told VICE World News it had permission from the Department of Natural Resources and the Mines and Geosciences Bureau to continue operating legally during the waiting period.
 The company says the authority over the Didipio mine rests with the national government, and not local officials.

 In response, the Didipio community, backed by the local government, set up a barricade the following month to block access into the mine.
 OceanaGold claims it suspended operations in October 2019, but activists continued to object to trucks making deliveries to the site.

 The barricade was broken this April, when the police violently dispersed 30 people who were peacefully blocking three tankers from entering the site.
-Photos and videos of the clash obtained by VICE News showed activists shoved to the ground by police using riot shields.
+Photos and videos of the clash obtained by VICE World News showed activists shoved to the ground by police using riot shields.
 The dispersal injured some community members and at least one activist was beaten and arrested, according to the watchdog group MiningWatch Canada.

 “I admire the community because they remained steadfast, even if there were 100 police, to prove they were adamant about stopping the tankers,” Simongo said.
 “We had the barricade for so long and it just ended like that.
 With three fuel tanks forcing entry,” she added.
 “But we couldn’t stop them.
 They had guns.”

-Spokesperson Bowerman told VICE News the trucks were there to replenish a critically low fuel supply needed to stave off environmental damage and damage to the site.
+Spokesperson Bowerman told VICE World News the trucks were there to replenish a critically low fuel supply needed to stave off environmental damage and damage to the site.
 “If the power grid supply at the mine is disrupted…and there are insufficient diesel reserves on hand to generate back-up power, the underground pumping station will not operate, flooding the underground mine,” Bowerman said.